-AUGUST Asset of the Month: CARING NEIGHBORHOOD Young person experiences caring neighbors.
+AUGUST Asset of the Month: CARING NEIGHBORHOOD

+Young person experiences caring neighbors.

-This document is designed to help adults throughout Silicon Valley develop materials and activities to promote the asset of adult role models.
+This handout is designed to help adults throughout Silicon Valley develop materials and activities to promote the asset of Caring Neighborhood.
+Developmental Assets®, created by Search Institute, are the positive values, relationships, skills, and experiences that help children and teens thrive.